RayeRen/acad-homepage.github.io/_pages/about.md

 **(Website building in progress)**

-Jirui is a first-year Ph.D. candidate at the Center for Language and Cognition (CLCG), University of Groningen.
+I started my Ph.D. in April 2023, at the Center for Language and Cognition (CLCG), University of Groningen.

-My research mainly focuses on low-resource conversational generation, and I'm also interested in the generalization of factual knowledge across languages in multilingual LMs.
+My research mainly focuses on low-resource conversational generation, the generalization of factual knowledge across languages, and prompt-based learning for classification.
+The ultimate goal for me is to achieve Artificial General Intelligence (AGI) someday in the future.

 Some of my papers were published at international NLP conferences.
 See <a href='https://scholar.google.com/citations?hl=en&user=bN9bPVUAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> for details.